MeriemSebai/MaskMitosis/README.md

 2. Install dependencies: pip3 install -r requirements.txt
 3. Run setup from the repository root directory: python3 setup.py install

-The pretrained MaskMitosis12 and MaskMitosis14 models are not available in current due to COVID-19 and we will keep updating this repo.
+The pretrained MaskMitosis12 and MaskMitosis14 models are not available in current due to COVID-19 pneumonia.
+We will keep updating this repo.